-The effectiveness, attendance, and voting participation rankings are published as a supplement to Article II: A Guide to the N.C.
+The effectiveness, attendance, and voting participation rankings are published as a supplement to Article II: A Citizen's Guide to the N.C.
 Legislature.
 The Center’s effectiveness rankings are based on surveys completed by the legislators themselves, by registered lobbyists who are based in North Carolina and who regularly work in the General Assembly, and by capital news reporters.
 These three groups were asked to rate each legislator’s effectiveness on the basis of participation in committee work, skill at guiding bills through committees and in floor debates, and general knowledge or expertise in special fields.
 The respondents also were asked to consider the respect that legislators command from their peers, his or her ethics, the political power they hold (by virtue of office, longevity, or personal skills), their ability to sway the opinions of fellow legislators, and their aptitude for the overall legislative process.

 Beginning in 2001, the Center has tabulated attendance and roll call voting participation rankings, using official records from the General Assembly.
 In odd-numbered years, the Center publishes two additional evaluations of legislative performance.
 Article II, the Center’s guide to the legislature, includes data on how many bills each legislator got passed out of the total he or she introduced.
 The guide also includes all members’ votes on what legislators said were the 12 most important bills of the session.
 The Center now publishes five different legislative performance indicators – effectiveness, attendance, voting participation, success in getting bills passed, and votes on the most significant bills in the last session.